Willythepo0h/customer-churn-prediction/README.md

 ---

 ## 📌 How to Use
-- **Machine Learning:** Open the Jupyter Notebook in the `Machine Learning` folder and run cells sequentially.
+- **Machine Learning:** Open the Jupyter Notebook in the `Machine Learning` folder and download the .ipnyb file or .pdf file.
 - **Excel:** Open the `.xlsx` files in the `Excel` folder to explore cleaned data and visualizations.
 - **Power BI:** Open the `.pbix` file in the `Power BI` folder for the interactive dashboard.